 Freelancers and the self-employed

-According to the Bureau of Labor Statistics, more than 6% of American workers are self-employed.2 Over 40 million Americans of all ages consider themselves consultants, freelancers, contractors, solopreneurs, temporary or on-call workers.³
+More than 6% of American workers are self-employed² and over 40 million Americans of all ages consider themselves consultants, freelancers, contractors, solopreneurs, temporary or on-call workers.³

 Like freelancers and the self-employed, unemployed Americans who don’t qualify for dental coverage through an employer can find an affordable private dental plan that suits their coverage needs.